Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Discussion

-Second, with DMR\textsubscript{E}, Everettians can explore new theoretical possibilities of DMR.
-For example, we can consider a unified treatment of `classical' and `quantum' probabilities in EQM.
-In WFR\textsubscript{E}, there are two sources of probabilities: the quantum probability of finding ourselves in a particular branch \y{(or betting preferences in the decision-theoretic framework)}, associated with the weight of the branch in the multiverse, and the classical probability of the particular multiverse, associated with a density matrix representing our ignorance of the underlying universal pure state.
-Their justifications are very different. \y{The latter is not understood in terms of self-locating uncertainties or betting preferences.
-Instead, it may have a statistical mechanical origin, corresponding to a probability distribution over initial universal quantum states, the so-called \textit{Statistical Postulate} (\cite{albert2000time}).} In DMR\textsubscript{E}, however, the two \textit{can} be reduced to a single notion of probability, that of finding ourselves in a particular branch \y{(or betting preferences given the actual quantum state)}, albeit in a more expansive multiverse.
+Second, with DMR\textsubscript{E}, Everettians can explore new theoretical possibilities of DMR. \x{This can be helpful in quantum cosmology, where several proposals require a fundamental mixed state (\citet{page1986density, page2008no, barvinsky2006cosmological}), which is allowed by DMR but disallowed by WFR.} On a more philosophical level, we can consider a unified treatment of `classical' and `quantum' probabilities in EQM.
+In WFR\textsubscript{E}, there are two fundamental sources of probabilities: the quantum probability of finding ourselves in a particular branch \y{(or betting preferences in the decision-theoretic framework)}, associated with the weight of the branch in the multiverse, and the classical probability of the particular multiverse, associated with a density matrix representing our ignorance of the underlying universal pure state.
+Their justifications are very different. \y{The latter is not understood as standard quantum probabilities, justifiable in terms of self-locating uncertainties or betting preferences.
+Instead, it may have a statistical-mechanical origin, corresponding to a probability distribution over initial universal quantum states, the so-called \textit{Statistical Postulate} (\cite{albert2000time}).} In DMR\textsubscript{E}, however, the two \textit{can} be reduced to a single notion of probability, that of finding ourselves in a particular branch, albeit in a more expansive multiverse.
 Whichever $\rho$ is used by defenders of WFR\textsubscript{E} to represent their ignorance of the fundamental pure state of the multiverse, defenders of DMR\textsubscript{E} can regard that $\rho$ as the fundamental mixed state.
 Insofar as classical and quantum probabilities in EQM can be reduced to a single source, they also can be justified in the same way.